Scientific name Various

 This generally cannot be done in a humane, safe and legal manner in private gardens.

 The muntjac is a small deer and it grazes plants up to a height of about 1m (3¼ft); red deer is the largest species in Britain and can feed up to a height of about 1.5m (5ft).
-The most troublesome deer species in British gardens are roe deer and muntjac, both of which are becoming more widespread.
-Other deer that can cause damage in gardens in some parts of Britain are fallow deer and sika deer.
-Deer have no effective natural enemies in Britain and have become more troublesome during recent decades.
+The most frequent deer species in British gardens are roe deer and muntjac, both of which are becoming more widespread.
+Other deer that can visit gardens in some parts of Britain are fallow deer and sika deer.
+Deer have no effective natural enemies in Britain and have become more numerous in recent decades.

 Like all animals deer can suffer a variety of diseases if you find a dead or dying deer you can report it via Garden Wildlife Health website.